 - Follow this additional advice from Ninja Budgeter.

 What about you?
-What rules do you follow when searching for a car?
+What are your car buying rules ?
 I’d love to hear from you in the comments below.